Li-Heng-LH/explore-gemfire/README.md

   * Members discover each other using one or more locators.
   * Once they have found each other, members communicate directly
   * Each system member has a unique identity and knows the identities of the other members.
+  * Members that define the **same member discovery properties** and belong to the same cluster are peers to one another.
 * Client/Server Configuration
   * for vertical scaling
   * **The server system is itself a peer-to-peer system**